Summary

 Caucus memberships

-On February 27, 2023, Slotkin announced her candidacy in the 2024 Michigan U.S. Senate election following Debbie Stabenow's announcement that she would vacate the seat.[32]
-She won the Democratic primary on August 6, 2024 with a landslide of over 80% of the vote and will be the Democratic nominee in the general election against Republican Mike Rogers.[33]
+On February 27, 2023, Slotkin announced her candidacy in the 2024 Michigan U.S. Senate election following Debbie Stabenow‘s announcement that she would vacate the seat.[33]
+She won the Democratic primary on August 6, 2024, with 76% of the vote becoming Democratic nominee in the general election against Republican Mike Rogers.[34][35]
+On November 5, 2024, she won the election, outperforming the top of the ticket.[2]

 Political positions

-Slotkin has been described as a moderate to conservative Democrat.[34][35][36][37]
-She has been ranked among the most bipartisan members of the House.[38][39][36]
+Slotkin has been described as a moderate Democrat.[36][37][38][39]
+She has been ranked among the most bipartisan members of the House.[40][41][38]

 Campaign finance policy